 A comparison of the results of the two econometric tests reveals large differences.
 For the GSADF, there is strong evidence of exuberance in real house prices with the null hypothesis of a unit root being rejected for all but three countries at the 5% significance level.
 On the contrary, the number of rejections of the null hypothesis is substantially smaller for the SADF test.
-In particular, the test cannot reject the null for almost half of the countries of our sample (13 out of the 23).
-Given the superior power properties of the GSADF, the conclusion that emerges is that episodes of exuberance were widespread across housing markets.
+In particular, the test cannot reject the null for almost half of the countries in our sample (13 out of the 23) at the 5% significance level.
+Given the superior power properties of the GSADF procedure, the conclusion that emerges is that episodes of exuberance were widespread across housing markets.